AndySupreme/cs400-X-Team-12/proposal.md

 1. Name: Give your project proposal a name (and edit the top line of this file)

+Course Enrollment

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.

+The student's status.
+Case 1: "You were successfully enrolled in class x" Case 2: "You were placed on waitlist, there are ___ students ahead of you."
+Case 3: "Waitlist full, You were not enrolled."

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.

+Class Number, Class Maximum Size, Student Name, Student Class (Freshman, Sophomore, etc.), Student Major, Student Standing.

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.

+The program front end will ask the user to put their name, class (freshman, sophomore), major, pre-requisites, and class they'd like to enroll in.
+Example of how it would look down below:

+First Name: _____
+Last Name: _____
+Enter Class: **drop down option**

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.

 Name each interface or class and briefly describe its function or purpose.